 Chronic AR is typically asymptomatic for years followed by progressive exertional dyspnea, orthopnea, and paroxysmal nocturnal dyspnea.

-Typical heart sounds include a normal S 1 followed by a sharp or slapping S 2 and a blowing, high-pitched, decrescendo diastolic murmur.
+Typical heart sounds with chronic AR include a normal first heart sound (S1) followed by a sharp or slapping second heart sound (S2) and a blowing, high-pitched, decrescendo diastolic murmur.

 Acute AR requires prompt aortic valve replacement or repair.

-Chronic AR requires aortic valve replacement or repair when symptoms or LV dysfunction develops; patients who meet criteria but are not candidates for surgery benefit from HF treatment.
+Chronic AR requires aortic valve replacement or repair when symptoms or left ventricular dysfunction develops; patients who meet criteria but are not candidates for surgery benefit from treatment of heart failure.

 AR is sometimes accompanied by a dilated ascending aorta.
 Indications for surgery on the ascending aorta may occur before surgery is indicated for AR.

 Drugs Mentioned In This Article